How Female Hockey Players Can Dominate in the Gym

 Typically, within the first session with a new team, I can pick out their best players.
-This isn’t some super-scout claim, it’s just the consist correlation between talent and work ethic.
+This isn’t some super-scout claim, it’s just the consistent correlation between talent and work ethic.

 The most successful players are the hardest working players in almost every scenario.
 It’s difficult to find an elite player (who stays an elite player for very long) that doesn’t have an obsessive-like work ethic.
 Saying this, the level of work ethic is accelerated at every level, and the same level of work that made a Midget player successful, won’t be enough to be a successful junior player.
 I wrote a separate article about exponential work ethic here.

-This undeniably appears to be the most consist elite girls bring to the gym.
+This undeniably appears to be the most consistent elite girls bring to the gym.

 In conclusion, how many of these are you putting into practice now?

 What you bring to training or practice is crucial to how much you’re going to get out of it.
 If you need help with these – reach out to your coach, they’ve made an investment in choosing you for their team, and want you to succeed.
 Also feel free to reach out to me personally.
 Regardless, pursue better daily.

 Kyle is a Hockey Performance Specialist who’s worked with hundreds of hockey players from Peewee to Pro.

 A former elite hockey player, Kyle earned his degree in Kinesiology before becoming a Strength Coach that specializes in hockey performance.
 Today, through his company Relentless Hockey, he works with players across the world, including pros in over 20+ leagues including the NHL, KHL, and OHL.